R-udren/VoiceChatOver9000/README.md

 # AI Assistant

 This project is an AI Assistant built using Python.
-It uses OpenAI's GPT-3.5-turbo model for conversation and the Whisper ASR API for speech recognition.
+It uses OpenAI's GPT-3.5-turbo model for conversation and the Whisper API for speech recognition.

 ## Prerequisites

-- Windows 10 or later
-- Python 3.9 or later
+- Python 3.9 or later (script will download 3.12)
+- `ffmpeg` multimedia framework
+- API key from OpenAI
 - `winget` package manager
 - `git` version control system
-- `ffmpeg` multimedia framework
-- API key from OpenAI

 ## Installation